 The Elstree Project

+The memories of local film and TV veterans form a key part of our unique film and television heritage.
 They are the authentic voice of the story of how film and television has grown and prospered in Elstree and Borehamwood since 1914.

 Listen to tales from the film and TV industry

 The project website has more information and links to our videos and interviews.
 Visit the Elstree Project website (theelstreeproject.org).